-The site is physically suitable for the type of development proposed because the site area for Phase I of the project consists of four acres and the proposed development is situated on the site so as to comply with required setbacks and lot coverage standards.
-Additionally, the site is an in-fill development, and all utilities and access roadways can be improved and/or extended to service the Project area.
+The site is physically suitable for the type of development proposed because the site area is approximately 2.6 acres in size and the proposed development is situated on the site to comply with all required setbacks and lot coverage standards.
+Additionally, the site is partly an in-fill development, so the necessary utilities and access roadways can be improved and/or extended to service the project.